clarktrimble/ba-blog/content/blog/funhouse/index.md

 Like maybe trillions of records arriving in the 100's of millions per second!

 Quantities of this sort strongly imply logs and stats, although the rather interesting sample datasets in their docs go well beyond.
-I'm wondering if ClickHouse could be an alternative to Elasticsearch for logs and and Prometheus for stats.
+I'm wondering if ClickHouse could be an alternative to Elasticsearch for logs and Prometheus for stats.

 ### Kool-Aid
 Kool-Aid down the hatch?
-Almost certainly; look for the ClickHouse "warts" post some months from now :)
+Almost certainly -- look for the ClickHouse "warts" post some months from now : )

-For the moment, ClickHouse "feels" good:
+For the time being, ClickHouse "feels" good:

  - plenty of GitHub stars
  - interesting, informative documentation
  - obsession/passion with performance
  - practical and technology driven culture
- - easy to get a dev instance running

 A quote from their "Why so fast?" page:

 > Last but not least, the ClickHouse team always monitors the Internet on people claiming that they came up with the best implementation, algorithm, or data structure to do something and tries it out.
 Those claims mostly appear to be false, but from time to time you’ll indeed find a gem.

-Like many, they're monetezing and the website is littered with prompts to try the Service.
-Hopefully, this will work out.

 ### Column Oriented

 Many aspects contributing to the performance claimed by ClickHouse are beyond the scope of this post, but my guess is that "column-oriented" is the killer feature.
 Columns of table are stored apart from each other, which allows for better compression and so forth.

-Where column-oreiented started to click for me was in a gem of an article in the docs about [sparse primary indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes).
+Where column-oriented started to click for me was in a gem of an article in the docs about [sparse primary indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes).
-In describing how the primary and secondary indexes work in ClickHouse, one is necessarily exposed to the granular, or blocky, nature of data is written and read.
+In describing how the primary and secondary indexes work in ClickHouse, one is necessarily exposed to the granular, or blocky, nature of how data is written and read.
-Individual rows are not directly accessable.
+Individual rows are not directly accessible.
 The closest you can get is the block in which a row is to be found.
 Of course, you can write a query that returns a row, but ClickHouse will grab at least one block, or quite possibly all of them, and discard the rest.
-However, when you want data in lbulk, a system built around getting and putting blocks of it can out-perform one that is not.
+However, when you want data in bulk, a system built around getting and putting blocks of it can out-perform one that is not.

 Ok, column-oriented bulk, this is good for ?.., well, analysis.
 Say you've got weblogs of the form: timestamp, domain, path, response code, and elapsed time.
 An aggregation can be used to transform the logged data into stats like requests per unit time, or paths taking longer than they did yesterday to respond.
 And those or other stats can be rolled up for less detailed views.
-Weblogs are the prototypical data firehose, so handling them with efficiency and perfomance in mind will help.
+Weblogs are the prototypical data firehose, so handling them with efficiency and performance in mind will be advantageous.

-Todo: belabor curiosity!!

 ## Golang Client

+When trying to get familiar with a new back-end, there's nothing like starting an instance and programmatically writing and reading a little data.

 Turning to the Golang hammer, we have a choice of client libraries!: